Trellis-Logic/sdu/platforms/redbear_duo/platform.md

 2. Download the two signed firmware binaries [BLE_BlinkFast.zip](demo/BLE_BlinkFast.zip) and [BLE_BlinkSlow.zip](demo/BLE_BlinkSlow.zip), as well as the binary payload in [BLE_Blink_Fast.bin](demo/BLE_Blink_Fast.bin) to your phone.
 You may want to email them to yourself.
 3. Open the nRF-Toolbox and select the "DFU" button
 4. Select the payload zip file [BLE_BlinkSlow.zip](demo/BLE_BlinkSlow.zip)
 5. Select the Duo.
-It should be listed as "RBL-DUO".
+It should be listed as "RBL-DUO", may also be displayed as "BLE Peripheral" on the iPhone application.
 6. Click upload.
 The payload should transfer to the device successfully.
 After a few seconds, the LED should start to blink more slowly (approximately once per second) indicating a new firmware payload is now in use.
 7. If desired, repeat the steps to switch between the [BLE_BlinkFast.zip](demo/BLE_BlinkFast.zip) and [BLE_BlinkSlow.zip](demo/BLE_BlinkSlow.zip) payloads to confirm device update over Bluetooth is working as expected.